BritishGeologicalSurvey/VIGIL/README.md

                         Gas concentration units.
 Possible options are: ppm, kg/m3 -PL PLOT_LIMITS [PLOT_LIMITS ...], --plot_limits PLOT_LIMITS [PLOT_LIMITS ...]
                         Minimum and maximum value of concentration to display.
 If unspecified, they are obtained from all the outputs (comma separated values)
+  -PI PLOT_ISOLINES, --plot_isolines PLOT_ISOLINES
-  -TA TIME_AV, --time_av TIME_AV
+                        List of gas concentrations values to be used to draw isolines.
+Optional -TA TIME_AV, --time_av TIME_AV
                         Generate time-averaged outputs.
 Specify the time-averaging interval (in hours), or 0 for averaging over the whole duration
   -OF OUTPUT_FORMAT, --output_format OUTPUT_FORMAT